Wiretap Secret Key Agreement Via Secure Omniscience: Duality for finite linear source models

-In the next section, we prove the duality between secure omniscience and wiretap secret key agreement for tree-PIN sources with linear wiretapper, a sub-class of FLS.
-Furthermore, we give single-letter expressions for $\rl$ and $\wskc$.
+In the next section, we prove the duality between secure omniscience and wiretap secret key agreement for tree-PIN sources with linear wiretapper, a sub-class of FLSs.
+We also give single-letter expressions for $\rl$ and $\wskc$ for this model.